Next post.

 Bet it’s full of worms.

-other spellings: copper coil, worm coil, worm tube, and
+variations: copper coil, worm coil, worm tube,

 ★ In moonshining, a warm worm means you’re losing liquor to the air instead of the jug. ★